 Paying off debt sucks.
 But being debt-free doesn’t.

-My student loan debt is what inspired the creation of Money After Graduation in the first place.
-I created this website when I was drowning in over $20,000 of student loan debt with no idea of how to tackle the balance.
+Student loan debt is what inspired the creation of Money After Graduation in the first place.
+I was drowning in over $20,000 of student loan debt with no idea of how to tackle the balance.
 I paid it all off in less than two years, and I love sharing my strategies with other debt-laden new graduates so they can achieve the same financial freedom of a debt-free life.

 One of the coolest things about the free Debt Crusher eCourse is there’s a short set of survey questions for students to fill out about their debt before they begin.
 To date, more than 400 people have answered these questions which gives me a TON of insight as to what kind of debt millennials just like you are carrying.
 And I thought you’d like to see the results!

 Most people have between $10,000 and $50,000 of debt, which seems pretty normal given the average statistics for student loan and household credit card debt.